-For my last post in this series with DVF (see my past looks in their wrap or lace dresses), I chose a third silhouette with this A-line sheath.
+For my last post in this series with DVF, I chose a third silhouette with this A-line sheath.
 When browsing stores that don’t specifically offer petite sizing, I’ve learned to look for certain signs of potential.
 My eyes zoom towards empire-looking waistlines or mini lengths on leggy models, which likely equate to a normal-waisted dress with regular length on me (as was the case here).

 Several of you had questions on this belt knot so I wanted to show it closer up.
-I regularly use the single loop, but for straps that are significantly longer, the excess length dangles reminiscent of male body parts and nobody wants that!
+I regularly use the single loop (pictured at Step # 4 below), but for straps that are significantly longer, the excess length dangles reminiscent of male body parts and nobody wants that!
 This pretzel-style loop results in a clean finish that really highlights the waistline, which I love for dressier looks.
 When I find cute skinny belts, I don’t mind buying even if they’re a little big.
 Just punch extra holes and tuck away the extra length like so:

 This dress is intended to be mini-length, which I do prefer for sheath style dresses to balance out a less fitted torso.
 I was toying with the hem folded up 2 inches: